avf2001/IELTS/Speaking/Task 1/Speaking Task 1.md

 | ~~good, bad~~ |               |
 | ~~like~~ | love, enjoy, prefer |

-## Clothes
-* Are clothes important to you?
-* What kind of clothes do you usually wear?
-* Do you ever wear the traditional clothes of your country?
-* Where do you usually buy your clothes?
-* Have you ever worn a uniform?
-* Do most people in your country follow fashion?
 ## Computers
 * Do you often use a computer?
 * How do you usually get online?